obonaventure/cnp3/book-2nd/exercises/netkit-tcp.rst

  - ``daytime`` over both UDP and TCP on port ``13``
  - ``telnet`` over TCP on port ``23``

 The last three services were popular services installed on all TCP/IP hosts.
 However, some of them caused security problems and nowadays they are rarely enabled on real servers.
+Despite of these security concerns, they are very useful to perform simple tests with TCP implementations.

 ``echo`` is a very simple service.
-When a server receives some information, over UDP or TCP, it simply returns it to the client. ``discard`` is a kind of blackhole.
-All the information, sent over UDP or TCP, to a ``discard`` server is simply discarded upon reception. ``daytime`` is a very simple protocol that allows to query the current time on the server.
+When a server receives some information, over UDP or TCP, it simply returns it to the client.

+``discard`` is a kind of blackhole.
+All the information, sent over UDP or TCP, to a ``discard`` server is simply discarded upon reception.

+``daytime`` is a very simple protocol that allows to query the current time on the server.
 The format of the response is described in :rfc:`867`.

 Several tools allow to send information over UDP and TCP. :manpage:`telnet` is very useful to interact with TCP servers. :manpage:`nc` (or ``netcat``) is another tool which can be very useful when debugging network problems.
 It allows to easily contact servers over UDP or TCP, but can also be used to create simple but powerful servers from the command line.
-Several versions of ``nc``/``netcat`` have been written.
+Several versions of ``nc`` or ``netcat`` have been written.
 See http://en.wikipedia.org/wiki/Netcat for additional details.

 Start ``tcpdump`` on ``router`` to capture all UDP segments.
 The ``tcpdump`` manpage will show you how to only capture UDP segments.

 1. Using ``nc`` on `Client1`, send data to the ``discard`` server running on `webserver`.
 Observe the segments that are exchanged.
 How does the client select its source port number ?
+Can you explain why this method of allocating source ports is used.

 2. Using ``nc`` on `Client2`, send data to the ``echo`` server running on `webserver`.
 Use ``tcpdump`` to verify whether the data returned by the server is the same as the one sent by the client.